Atticus29/population-fragmentation/bugs.md

 - [x] the link in instructions.component is not hooked up to the database.
 This means people will have to get the room number from their instructor earlier.
 - [x] Some of the lizard names in lizard display aren't centered
 - [x] When you just hit submit from instructor-config, the validation is a little messed up
-- [x] All fragments with one individual is problematic (maybe prevent at the form stage?)
+- [x] All subpopulations with one individual is problematic (maybe prevent at the form stage?)
 - [x] Table is not loading allele frequencies because of asynchronicity issue
 - [x] disable shuffle button until next button on the problems-display has been clicked
 - [x] display gen number lots of places
 - [x] I don't think the built-in theme is working
 - [x] round later questions
-- [x] check for generation x fragment number bugs
+- [x] check for generation x subpopulation number bugs
 - [x] flesh out actual content of intro sections
 - [x] Displays as correct even after gen 1 questions are done --> when you hit "next" (not next question), it should reset that
-- [x] confirm that the generations work with large fragment numbers --> works fine unless you hit clear pop (this should really just be a refresh)
+- [x] confirm that the generations work with large subpopulation numbers --> works fine unless you hit clear pop (this should really just be a refresh)
 - [x] round the question answers
 - [x] check that the new questions reflect the current generation and not the previous generation's allele frequencies
 - [x] TODO this is not true fix